andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

 You know the difference between waking up with a killer hangover and having to go to work, and going off home having just exercised?
 <br>Being depressed was like a perpetual hangover, and being healthy again was like having a perpetual dopamine high.

-You know that feeling of being in a conversation with someone droning on about a topic you could not care less about, just wanting it to end?
+You know that feeling of doing work you could not care less about, just wanting it to be done with?
 <br>Being alive felt like that.

 I had supportive family, friends, security, prospects.
+<br>I excercised, meditated, slept well, took on a lighter workload, had a healthy diet.
 <br>But it did not matter.
+It still took me months, and medication, to improve.
-I still had suicidal thoughts[^SideEffect].
+<br>I still had suicidal thoughts[^SideEffect].

 That's depression.
 Except, here's the thing: it was not a feeling.
 It was a state, a condition, a sickness. <br>A sickness I was stuck with.
 <figure class="sidefigureleft">